-WebNomad is a set of shell scripts to generate websites and image galleries fit for desktop as well mobile and tablet browsing.
+WebNomad is a simple web design software made of shell scripts.
+It generates websites and image galleries fit for desktop as well mobile and tablet browsing.
 It can be operated on any device running ZShell, its themes are based on Bootstrap CSS, pages can be written in Markdown syntax interlaced into HTML, while it uses JQuery and BlueImp to make slideshows using all files found into a directory.

 This software is console terminal based, yet fairly simple to operate.
 To make a website it is enough to have a bit of shell experience and to know HTML or even easier Markdown.

-To get a stable release of WebNomad go on our file download zone:files.dyne.org/webnomad
+To get a stable release of WebNomad go on our file download zone:

-The current version of WebNomad is 0.2 and as such this is a very early release, but well established functionality.
-This software is already used in production for a number of dyne.org websites, see some examples:
+WebNomad has well established functionalities already used in production for a number of dyne.org websites, see some examples:

 As of now, webnomad is operated from a Terminal.
 A simple interface might be built in future if donors request it.